 In a matter of months, I learned all the necessary programming elements, including setting up hosting protocols and building the essential face of the website.
 In today’s terms, I knew all that was necessary for the process of creating website, working on both the front end and the back end side of any web presentation.
-The content I covered was diverse as were my clients, so I helped out anyone from small personal presentations, local businesses like nutritionists who dealt with weight loss and all the way to serious websites for medium and large companies, including a few international ones.
+The content I covered was diverse as were my clients, so I helped out anyone from small personal presentations, local businesses like nutritionists who dealt with dieting and these other weight regimens and all the way to serious websites for medium and large companies, including a few international ones.

 But, there was a private matter which provided me with the next step in my career in the process of creating website content.
 My girlfriend back then, her brother was visually impaired and he really struggled with any Internet content, even though he was an avid reader and always craved more information.
 In 2004, I decided that something should be done for him and all those who have problems with their visual senses but still desire to surf the net.

 I always knew that in theory at least, all content on a website should be designed and placed in a manner that provides for the needs of all of its users, including those who have some form of sensory disability, but also neurological and cognitive impairments.
 But, as I began researching this issue more in-depth, I realized that many websites at that time did not have any accessibility features.
 That is why I began to develop them full-time and invest a lot of effort into finding ways how this accessibility can be elevated.